 1. After the mRNA leaves the nucleus, it travels through the cytoplasm, and then attaches to a ribosome.

 2. Within the cytoplasm, there are carrier molecules called transfer RNA (tRNA).
 They transport specific amino acids.
 Each tRNA molecule has a region known as the anticodon, which is a sequence of three unpaired bases that can pair with corresponding bases on the mRNA molecule.
 After delivering its amino acid, the tRNA molecule exits the ribosome.

 3. A peptide bond forms between the two amino acids.

 4. This process will continue until a long amino acid chain forms, which is called a polypeptide.

-After translation, the polypeptide will fold to form a protein.
+After translation, the polypeptide chain will fold into a specific three-dimensional shape to form a functional protein.